 When everyone else has spring fever, are you bothered by hay fever and indoor allergies?
 If so, it's time to take action against allergies.
 Get started today with these ways to curb your allergy symptoms.

-1. Track the Allergens
+1. Track your triggers.

-You spend a third to half your life in your bedroom, so make sure allergens like dust mites don't too.
+You spend a third to half your life in your bedroom, so make sure allergens like dust mites don't, too.
 If you've had your pillow and mattress for several years, replace them.
 Encase new ones in allergen-proof covers that zip closed.
 Keep pets and clothes you wear outside out of the bedroom.

-4. Wear Oversized Sunglasses
+4. Wear oversized sunglasses.

 Jackie Onassis did.
 Audrey Hepburn did.
-You should too -- at least when pollen counts are high.
+You should, too -- at least when pollen counts are high.
 Especially on windy days, big sunglasses will help keep pollen out of your eyes.

-5. Let the Dogs Out
+5. Let the dogs out.

 The best way to minimize allergies from pets is to keep them outside most of the time.
 If you can't keep your pets outside, limit them to one or two rooms of the house.
 Pets can also carry allergens on their coats, so clean their fur and paws before they come inside.

-9. See an Allergist
+9. See a pro.